Developing an Ecosystem-based Adaptation Feasibility Tool (DEFT)

 3. Strengthened institutional awareness and technical capacity for integrating nature-based solutions.

-4. Policy recommendations and knowledge products to guide EbA mainstreaming at city and regional levels.
+4. Policy recommendations and product knowledge to guide the mainstreaming of EbA at the city and regional levels.

 Events